 – Malala Yousafzai, Nobel Peace Prize Winner and Cancer

-– Dialogue between Olympia Dukakis, Cancer, & Cher from the film named after Cancer’s planetary ruler, “Moonstruck”
+– Dialogue between Olympia Dukakis, Cancer, & Cher from the film named after the sign of the Crab’s planetary ruler, “Moonstruck”

-The Mother – A life giving force that’s also one of the deadliest when provoked.
+The Mother – A force which gives life to all and is one of the deadliest on earth when provoked.

-The Mother of said wild animal whose path you just crossed 1 inch too far will make sure you see the error of your ways…..by killing you 10 times before ‘ya even hit the ground.
+The Mother of said baby animal whose path you just crossed an inch too far will show how at fault you are by killing you 10 times before you hit the ground!

-Those Crustaceans left too scared or intimidated by the raw power of their flowing feelings and actively pursue to jam, cram, or suppress anything even hinting of emotion are technically still Cancerian by virtue of their attachments to their homes and mothers, but with things left emotionally unprocessed tend not to function too well in society.
+Those Crabs that are too scared or intimidated by the power of their feelings, or worse, actively work on jamming, cramming, or suppressing anything even hinting of emotion technically still are Cancers with their attachments to their homes and mothers but because their vital emotional power is cut off, tend not to function nearly as well in society.

-Examples of this 2nd kind of Cancer range from the fictitious Norman Bates to the true-to-life axe wielding Crab lady with serious Mommy (and Daddy) issues, Lizzie Borden.
+Some good examples of this 2nd kind of Cancer would be Norman Bates or that axe wielding Crab lady who had serious Mommy (and Daddy) issues, Lizzie Borden.

 So join me, won’t you?
-Actually, you “2nd kind of Cancers” can stay at home and keep Mom company.
-I won’t mind, really.
+Actually, you “2nd kind of Cancers” can stay at home with Mom.
+I really won’t mind. – CANCER